ivansherbs/insights.ivansherbs.com/review_required/funnels/ivanchai/prostate/nopreframe/longpresellsqueeze/7eurotripwire/en.md

 The term "Ivan Chai" was given to the herbal infusion by the foreigners who still enjoyed it in England and other European countries.
 Its popularity in England grew so drastically that by the end of the 19th century it was most likely noticed as a small threat to the Dutch East India Company.
 Rumours were supposedly spread that the Russians were poisoning Ivan Chai with white clay.

 In the aftermath of the Russian Revolution of 1917, commercial production ceased and the consumption of Ivan Chai had practically fell to zero for Russia and the rest of Europe.
-Even in Russia, this beneficial herbal infusion remains somewhat unknown, and is slowly making a revival.
+Even in Russia, this beneficial herbal infusion remains somewhat unknown and is slowly making a revival.

 (Button) Get Your Trial
 You'll also get direct access to all the scientific evidence and references.

 ## References

-1 - EMA
+1 - EMA publication
-2 - Sciencedirect article
+2 - Sciencedirect publication
-3 - Wiley online library article
+3 - Wiley online library publication
-4 - Wiley online library article
+4 - Wiley online library publication
+5 - Dovepress publication
+6 - Pubmed publication
+7 - Pubmed publication

 - Anonymous.
 “Epilobii Herba.” *European Medicines Agency*, 20 Sept.
 2018, https://www.ema.europa.eu/en/medicines/herbal/epilobii-herba.
 - Deng, Liqing, et al. “Evaluation of the Therapeutic Effect against Benign Prostatic Hyperplasia and the Active Constituents from Epilobium Angustifolium L.” *Journal of Ethnopharmacology*, vol. 232, 2019, pp. 1–10., https://www.sciencedirect.com/science/article/pii/S0378874118328782?via%3Dihub.